 The history of nuclear energy is very interesting.
 If you have some spare time feel free to check out this video by Geo History:

 The recent news where Texas was frozen shows that it is mistaken that only wind and solar power are needed.
 Texas’s infrastructure capacity was swept away by the snowstorm, forcing such installations to close.
 Nuclear energy is clean and it is also reliable.
 Extreme weather damages many forms of energy, but not nuclear because for months or years a reactor can function without a fuel change.

 3. Nuclear Energy is Clean

-When you hear the words “clean energy,” you probably think about solar panels and gigantic wind turbines.
-Well, contrary to what most people believe, nuclear energy is clean energy.
+When you hear the words “clean energy” you probably think about solar panels and huge wind turbines right?
+Well, contrary to what most people think, nuclear energy is clean energy.
 It is indeed the second-largest source of low-carbon energy behind hydropower in the world.
 Nuclear energy is clean, but it is often excluded from the “clean energy” conversation.

-Nuclear energy is clean; it is a zero-emission energy source.
-According to the Nuclear Energy Institute (NEI) data, the US has avoided more than 476 million metric tons of CO2.
-Also, nuclear energy is clean; it generates large quantities of carbon-free electricity in less land than any other clean-air source.
-NEI says wind farms require a 360 times higher amount of land to produce the same amount of power and 75 times as many solar plants.
+Nuclear energy is clean, it is a zero-emission energy source.
+According to data from the Nuclear Energy Institute (NEI), the US has avoided more than 476 million metric tons of CO2.
+Also, nuclear energy is clean, it generates large quantities of carbon-free electricity in less land than any other clean-air source.
+NEI says that wind farms require a 360 times higher amount of land to produce the same amount of power and 75 times as many solar plants.

 Ps.
 We also have a full article with our top 5 saving tips to spend less on electricity this summer.